fionahevans/fheweb/content/authors/admin/_index.md

 <br/><br/><br/>
 -->
 # About Me
-I am a mathematician and writer, currently revising my first novel.
-I live in Perth, Western Australia, on Noongar boodja.
+I am a mathematician and writer, who loves writing compressed stories: microfiction, flash and poetry.
+I published the e-book version of my first novel, The Track, in December 2025 and will launch the paperback in March/Apil 2026.

+I live in Perth, Western Australia, on <i>Noongar boodja</i>.
-I acknowledge and pay my respects to the traditional custodians of this country, the Whadjuk people of the Noongar nation.
-I recognise the strength, resilience and capacity of the Noongar people, their continuing culture and the contribution they make to life in this beautiful part of the world.
+I acknowledge and pay my respects to the traditional custodians of this country, the <i>Whadjuk</i> people of the <i>Noongar</i> nation.
+I recognise the strength, resilience and capacity of the <i>Noongar</i> people, their continuing culture and the contribution they make to life in this beautiful part of the world.

 Connect with me on:<br>